pnminh-org/cicd/README.md

 ### Jenkins configuration as code
-Instead of going through the Jenkins UI to set up our `Organization folder` structure, Jenkins provides [Jenkins Configuration as Code plugin](https://www.jenkins.io/projects/jcasc/) to configure Jenkins pipelines in a fully reproducible way.
+Rather than manually configuring our `Organization folder` structure through the Jenkins UI, we can utilize the [Jenkins Configuration as Code plugin](https://www.jenkins.io/projects/jcasc/) to establish Jenkins pipelines in a fully reproducible manner.
+This plugin allows us to define our Jenkins configuration using code, ensuring consistency and enabling easy replication.
-Let's first add the additional plugins we need for our pipeline to the `values.yaml` file
+To begin, let's update the `values.yaml` file by adding the necessary plugins required for our pipeline:
 ```yaml
 controller:
   ...